Teaching in Remote Learning Environments (TRLE) Initiative

 Welcoming and Affirming Learning Environments

-The first principle in the NYSED CRSE framework is a "Welcoming and Affirming Environment."
-A welcoming and affirming environment feels safe.
+The first principle in the NYSED CRSE framework, a “Welcoming and Affirming Environment” feels safe.
 It is a space where people can find themselves represented and reflected, and where they understand that all people are treated with respect and dignity.
-The environment ensures all cultural identities (i.e. race, ethnicity, age, gender, sexual orientation, disability, language, religion, socioeconomic background) are affirmed, valued, and used as vehicles
+The environment ensures all cultural identities (i.e. race, ethnicity, age, gender, sexual orientation, disability, language, religion, socioeconomic background) are affirmed, valued, and used as vehicles for teaching and learning.

 ELLs and/or MLs

 ELLs and/or MLs - Session 1

 This session is designed to assist all teachers in understanding how to make content comprehensible for ELLs/MLLs.
 Specifically, this session will focus on helping teachers understand how language impacts learning and specific ways to create meaning for students who speak other languages, especially in a remote environment.
 Strategies include using visuals, experiences, and home language support to improve student achievement.

 This turnkey session will provide an overview on translated webinettes that will be available for teachers, students and parents/guardians for asynchronous supports.
 Each webinette will contain a mini lesson on a high-leverage concept in math, science, social studies and English language arts for secondary students.
 The webinettes will be available in 10 languages.

 Scaffolding for ELLs in Distance or Hybrid Settings